veeambestpractise/best-practices-guide/resource_planning/veeam_explorers.md

 * Veeam Explorer for Oracle
 * Veeam Explorer for Storage Snapshots

-Each Explorer has a corresponding user guide available in Helpcenter: [Veeam Backup Explorers User Guide](https://helpcenter.veeam.com/backup/explorers/introduction.html).
+Each Explorer has a corresponding user guide available in Helpcenter: [Veeam Backup Explorers User Guide](https://helpcenter.veeam.com/docs/backup/explorers/introduction.html?ver=95).
 For specifics of performing granular restore of certain applications refer to the Applications section of this guide.

-**Note:** Some recommendations for the staging system (if required for Veeam Explorer tool) can be also found in the [Veeam Backup Server](./backup_server_introduction.md) and [Veeam Backup & Replication Database](./backup_server_database.md) sections of this document.

 ## Explorer for Storage Snapshots
 Veeam Explorer for Storage Snapshots (VESS) is included, but it is